 Start by talking with your provider.
 Perhaps there is a different drug covered by the plan that might work just as well for you.
-You can call customer service to ask for a list of covered drugs that treat the same medical condition.
+You can call our member experience team to ask for a list of covered drugs that treat the same medical condition.
 This list can help your provider find a covered drug that might work for you.
-(Phone numbers for customer service are printed on the back cover of this booklet).
+(Phone numbers for our member experience team are printed on the back cover of this booklet.)